DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/inspect/offline-upgrade.md

         ...
         ```

-    5. Backup __--set__ parameters.
+    5. Backup `--set` parameters.

-        Before upgrading the cluster inspection module, it is recommended to run the following command to backup the __--set__ parameters of the previous version.
+        Before upgrading the cluster inspection module, it is recommended to run the following command to back up the `--set` parameters of the previous version.

         ```shell
         helm get values kocllie -n kocllie-system -o yaml > bak.yaml